francesca-perillo/smartCarColorRecognizer/README.md

 # Smart Car Color Recognition
 ## Introduction
-This project uses "Smart Robot Car V4.0 with camera" (link: https://www.elegoo.com/products/elegoo-smart-robot-car-kit-v-4-0).
+This project uses "Smart Robot Car V4.0 with camera".
+At [this link](https://www.elegoo.com/products/elegoo-smart-robot-car-kit-v-4-0) it is possible to see all the componens provided by this kit.
+To be precise, the car follow a black line but it also reacts to the colors such as for example a red traffic sign or blue one.
+In particular, at the moment, when the robot car sees a red color, it'll stop for two seconds; when the robot car sees a blue color, it'll tourn around.
+All of these features were implemented by using the Arduino IDE and python's OpenCV and Numpy libraries.

-To be precise, the car reacts to the colors (red and blue at the moment), thansk to the python's OpenCV library.
+## Explainer video

 ## Project structure
 <img src="https://img.icons8.com/color/20/000000/folder-invoices--v1.png"/> Arduino